Episode 9: Meet the Gait Lab Experts at Gillette Children's

 Using innovative computer technology, gait and motion analysis captures movements, muscle activity and forces that the eye can’t see, and helps clinicians understand and recognize how orthopedic, neurological and muscular conditions can hinder motions that are critical to daily living.
 This information can lead to better treatment decisions and outcomes for patients and their families.

 Tom Novacheck, MD, is a pediatric orthopedic surgeon and Associate Medical Director of the James R. Gage Center for Gait and Motion Analysis at Gillette.
-He is also the current president of the American Academy for Cerebral Palsy and Developmental Medicine. www.aacpdm.org.
+He is also the past president of the American Academy for Cerebral Palsy and Developmental Medicine. www.aacpdm.org.
 Dr. Novacheck's research and education activities for residents, fellows, and healthcare professionals have focused primarily on outcomes studies of management of gait disorders in individuals with cerebral palsy, development of motion analysis testing methods, and the biomechanics of running.

 Dr. Andrew Georgiadis is a pediatric orthopedic surgeon and Clinical Manager of Center for Gait & Motion Analysis at Gillette.
 Dr. Georgiadis has a particular clinical interest in congenital conditions of the hip and lower extremities and in pediatric orthopaedic trauma, as well as decision-making for patients with cerebral palsy.